LENSHOOD/TW-TDD-GuessNumber/README.md

     - output all history result
     - output xAxB, x is number of A and B
     - output "Wrong input, input again" if validate fail
+5. stop program when guess correct or exceed 6 times